New Student Move-in Day 2014

 Residence Halls, Meal Plans & Commuter Life

 Students who meet certain guidelines may be eligible for early arrival to the residence halls.
 Please see the early arrival guidelines and application for more information.

 Health & Emergency Contact Forms

-Students entering Capital must return the New Student Health Forms Packet (PDF) and the Confidential Emergency Contact Information Form (PDF) before July 1, 2014.
+Students entering Capital must return the New Student Health Information and Immunization Form (PDF) and the Student Emergency Contact Information Form (PDF) by July 1, 2014.